Missouri Court Records

 - Cost of issuing one marriage statement (or a “no-record-found” statement if none is found)

-In addition, record seekers who apply via mail must enclose a self-addressed stamped return envelope. align with the appropriate fee.
-Checks or money orders must be drawn from a US bank and payable to the Missouri Department of Health and Senior Services.
+In addition, record seekers who apply via mail must enclose a self-addressed stamped return envelope and the appropriate fee.
+Checks or money orders must be drawn from a U.S. bank and payable to the Missouri Department of Health and Senior Services.

 How to Get a Marriage License in Missouri

 Marriage licenses are a crucial part of any marriage.
 With one, you can have a wedding ceremony or be legally wed in Missouri.
+The marriage license process is designed to ensure the legality and validity of the marriage.
 Obtaining a license is simple.
-Almost anyone can obtain a license by following several general steps.
+Almost anyone can obtain a license by following several general steps:

 Step 1.
 Meet the Eligibility Requirements.